JauraSeerat/Wonder_Vision_Face_Detection/README.md

 - This also provides us good accuracy while detecting faces in a crowd or an individual.

 ## Future Plans
-We built an application(which detect if two persons are similar or disimilar and how much disimilarity they have) using siamese network.
+We built an application(which detect if two persons are similar or disimilar and provides its similarity score) using siamese network.
 Our next step is to deploy this model.
 We will deploy our application in coming days.

 ##  Contributors: